dcdpr/did-btc1/chapters/CRUD-Operations.md

 }
 ```

-#### Announce DID Update Payload
+#### Announce DID Update

 This algorithm takes in a `sourceDocument`, an array of `beaconIds`, and a
 `didUpdateInvocation`.
 It retrieves `beaconServices` from the `sourceDocument`
-and calls the [Broadcast DID Update Attestation] algorithm corresponding the type of
+and calls the Broadcast DID Update algorithm corresponding the type of
 the ::Beacon::.
 The algorithm returns an array of `signalsMetadata`, containing the
 necessary data to validate the ::Beacon Signal:: against the `didUpdateInvocation`.